Twitter Hackers Arrested—Blockchain Analysis Traces the Bitcoin to Teenage Hackers

 The 11th outbound transaction from the hacker is shown below.
 This is mostly a consolidation of some of the smaller Bitcoin payments sent after most of the tweets had been removed and the majority of victims had already made deposits into the hacker’s addresses.
-These smaller amounts were most likely sent by users trying to dust the account in one form or another to monitor the flow of funds or tag the An address is a cryptographic key that "owns" bitcoins.
-This...
+These smaller amounts were most likely sent by users trying to dust the account in one form or another to monitor the flow of funds or tag the In a cryptocurrency context, an address is a cryptographic k...
 More with crypto-graffiti.

 Twitter Hacker Sends Victims’ Funds to Exchanges